 NASA did a fascinating experiment that showcases the importance of consistency

-Furthermore, a fascinating study by NASA illustrates this principle well.
-In the earlier days of the space program, NASA designed an experiment to determine the psychological and physiological effects on astronauts.
-How exactly would the spatial disorientation they would experience in the weightless environment of space affect them?
+Let’s now look at a fascinating study by NASA which illustrates this principle clearly.
+In the early days of the space program, NASA designed an experiment to determine the psychological and physiological effects on astronauts.
+How exactly would the spatial disorientation they experience in the weightless environment of space affect them?

-They were keen to discover if being in this weightless environment would have any unexpected negative consequences that could put them and their mission in danger.
+NASA was keen to discover if there would be any unexpected negative consequences that could put them and their mission in danger.
 Would they blackout?
-Above all, if they did, would they be able to still function?
+Above all, if they did, would they still be able to function?
 Would they experience a psychological effect that would leave them incapacitated?

 The goggles turned their world upside down

 Each astronaut was equipped with a pair of convex goggles.
 These goggles literally turned their world upside down as their entire field of vision was flipped 180 degrees.
-Next, all the astronauts were instructed to wear the goggles for 24 hours a day, 7 days a week, even when they were sleeping.
+Next, all the astronauts were instructed to wear the goggles for 24 hours a day, even while sleeping.

 At first, as you can imagine, the astronauts experienced physical symptoms of anxiety and stress.
-Their blood pressure was elevated, respiration and other physical signs, but over time they gradually adapted to their new reality.
-At day 26, an amazing event occurred.
+Blood pressure rises, respiration and other physical signs appear.
+However, over time adaptations turn into their new reality.
+On day 26, an amazing event occurred.

-One of the astronauts saw the world the right side up, even though he was wearing the goggles 24 hours a day.
+One of the astronauts saw the world the right side up, even though he was wearing goggles 24 hours a day.

 Between day 26 and 30, the exact same thing happened for each of the remaining astronauts.

-What was even more astonishing is the results of a second experiment they undertook.
-This time, they made a slight change and instructed some of the astronauts to remove their goggles for a short period of time partway through the experiment, before putting them back on.
-On the 30th day, their worlds were still upside down, but when they continued on, at 26- 30 consecutive days wearing the goggles, uninterrupted, everything was suddenly the right side up.
+What was even more astonishing was the results of a second experiment.
+This time, they made a slight change.
+Some astronauts were instructed to remove their goggles for a short period of time partway through the experiment, before putting them back on.
+On the 30th day, their world was still upside down, but when they continued on, at 26- 30 consecutive days wearing the goggles, uninterrupted, everything was suddenly the right side up.